Mhemd139/LangChain_Bot/README.md

 The bot uses the langchain library to interact with the Langchain API.
 You can find more information about the Langchain API in the official documentation.

-## License
-LangChainBot is released under the MIT license.
-See the LICENSE file for more information.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.